 Actually, there are no universal answers.
 It is important to consider these factors for each particular project.

 It is often thought that minimalist websites are supposed to only be black and white.
 That is not really true.
 The most important thing here is to use whatever colors you choose strategically so that they don’t overload but direct attention instead.
 The main principles of color usage stand here as well which means there’s no need to put all the variety in your corporate style.
 However, do not limit yourself with black and white only.

 Even though many of beautiful minimalist websites use a monochromatic palette with maybe one bold color for accenting, it doesn’t mean to be a law.
 Of course, 50 different colors and shades will never be called minimalistic, but at the same time, there is a possibility to totally overcrowd the pure black and white typography.

 Actually, with plenty of negative space, you can use bright colors to fill the space with balanced and non-disruptive color patterns.
 Done smartly, your page will be quite outstanding and different from other ones in the crowd.
 Also, pay special attention to logo.
 It often seems like a small element, but in minimalistic design, it is as essential as ever.
 Its colors may play the first violin in your visual ensemble.

-A minimalist website can have one amazing 3d animation with shadows and stuff like that in its center, and still be minimalist to its core.
+A minimalist website can have one amazing 3d animation with shadows and stuff like that in its center, and still, be minimalist to its core.
 In the meantime, minimizing with flat structures might be easier for some designers.
-Choosing approach, you should keep in mind the general company style or other patterns that you have in mind for different pages.
-Flat is not the only good thing.
+Choosing an approach, you should keep in mind the general company style or other patterns that you have in mind for different pages.
+The flat is not the only good thing.

 In minimalist designs, background generally has significant importance.
-With decreased number of elements in the whole, it plays the role of a main narrator, so to speak.
-The drawback of such approach is that sometimes it might be hard to build responsive versions of pages with backgrounds containing large elements.
+With a decreased number of elements in the whole, it plays the role of the main narrator, so to speak.
+The drawback of such an approach is that sometimes it might be hard to build responsive versions of pages with backgrounds containing large elements.